xtuml/bridgepoint/doc-bridgepoint/notes/8951_marking_editor/8951_marking_editor_dnt.md

 6.8.1  During the MASL export process, the BridgePoint xtuml2masl toolchain must query the application marking data and output MASL ```pragma``` entities for each applicable feature/value pair.
+6.8.2  The x2m tooling for interfacing and managing marking data is independent of the marking editor and will be handled in it's own issue.

 7. Design Comments
 ------------------